siam88/react-boilerplate/README.md

 ## Translation (How to use)

-There is a function in utils folder import it in your file

-### `import Translate from "./utils/translate";`
+### use translate

-Currently I am adding two script for two language they are en to bn or bn to en. follow 3 steps to translate.
+Currently I am adding two script for two language they are en to bn or bn to en. follow 6 steps to translate.

 - **`Step 1` If you want to add new words to translate ,then go to your desire language file located in `src/locales/your_desired_file`**